TCLee/ReactiveWeather/README.md

   * [Expecta](https://github.com/specta/expecta) - A simple Matcher framework that integrates perfectly with Specta.

 ##License
 This project is released under the MIT license.
-View the [LICENSE.md](https://github.com/tclee/ReactiveWeather/blob/master/LICENSE.md) file for more info.
+Read the [LICENSE.md](https://github.com/tclee/ReactiveWeather/blob/master/LICENSE.md) file for more info.